 This extra infrastructure also means extra costs for cloud hosting or investing in servers and software licensing.
 Since licensing of software is involved, it is recommended to work with someone who is familiar with the licensing models of these Microsoft products.

-Setting up SQL Server Analysis Services can be a large task as is not suitable for all situations.
+Setting up SQL Server Analysis Services can be a large task, and is not suitable for all situations.
 For many situations, just utilizing the built-in tools in Power BI will be more than sufficient and will meet the needs of many users.
 However, SQL Server Analysis Services is in my opinion a mainstay that has proven its use for well over a decade.
 There are times when you need more than just the capabilities of Power BI.
 If you have reached the point where you think you are needing more than Power BI can provide alone, contact us and let us help you get the most of your reporting solutions.

 Please contact us to explore how SDP can leverage this technology to create a competitive edge for your business.